-WILLIAM B. JONES JR. is the author of CLASSICS ILLUSTRATED: A CULTURAL HISTORY, SECOND EDITION (McFarland, 2011); editor of and contributor to ROBERT LOUIS STEVENSON RECONSIDERED: NEW CRITICAL PERSPECTIVES (McFarland, 2003); co-editor, with Stephen Buel and Philip Martin, of A SPECTRUM READER (August House, 1991); and contributor to ICONS OF THE AMERICAN COMIC BOOK, ed.
+In addition, Jones is the author of CLASSICS ILLUSTRATED: A CULTURAL HISTORY (McFarland, 2002; expanded SECOND EDITION 2011; paperback revision 2017); the editor of and a contributor to ROBERT LOUIS STEVENSON RECONSIDERED: NEW CRITICAL PERSPECTIVES (McFarland, 2003); a co-editor, with Stephen Buel and Philip Martin, of A SPECTRUM READER (August House, 1991); and a contributor to THE OXFORD HANDBOOK OF ADAPTATION STUDIES, ed.
+Thomas Leitch (Oxford University Press, 2017); and ICONS OF THE AMERICAN COMIC BOOK, ed.
 Randy Duncan and Matthew J. Smith (Greenwood/ABC-CLIO, 2013).

-The first edition of the CLASSICS ILLUSTRATED book was well-received on its publication in 2002 and led to invitations to speak at the Library of Congress and at various literary and popular-culture venues, from New York to California.
-The SECOND EDITION is greatly expanded, with revised text, additional chapters, new interviews, enhanced appendices, and more than 340 black-and-white and color illustrations -- many unique to the updated volume.
+The first edition of the CLASSICS ILLUSTRATED book was well-received on its publication in 2002 and led to invitations to appear on "The Book Guys" syndicated radio program and to speak at the Library of Congress and at various literary and popular-culture venues, from Saranac Lake, New York, to the University of California-Riverside.
+The critically acclaimed 2011 SECOND EDITION was greatly expanded by about 100 pages, with revised text, additional chapters, new interviews, enhanced appendices, and more than 340 black-and-white and color illustrations -- many unique to the updated volume.